Contact graphs of ball packings: Introduction

 In $\cite{epp03}$, the lower bound for $k_3$ was improved by a more intricate construction based on $600$-cells.

 \begin{theorem}[Eppstein--Kuperberg--Ziegler \cite{epp03}]

 \end{theorem}

 In the general case, $k_d$ can be bounded below by a lattice kissing number $\tau_d^*$, the maximal number of balls tangent to one ball in a lattice packing of unit balls.
-Unfortunately, no general lower bounds for $\tau_d^*$ with exponential growth are known.
 For $d=2^n$, it was shown that $\tau_d^*=2^{\Omega(\log^2 d)}$ \cite{lee64}.
 As for non-lattice packings, it was proven in \cite{alo97} that there is a finite unit ball packing in dimension $d=4^n$ such that each ball touches more than $2^{\sqrt{d}}$ others.
 This result implies $k_{4^n}>2^{2^n}$.
+Recently, Vl\u adu\c t \cite{vla19} proved the first exponential lower bound for lattice kissing numbers $\tau_d^* \geq 2^{0.0219d(1-o(1))}$.
 Various studies were also dealing with certain characteristics of contact graphs of ball packings such as chromatic numbers (\cite{mae07,che17}), graph separators (\cite{mil97}), or with non-realizability of concrete graphs (\cite{ben13}).

-The main results of this paper are the new upper bounds $k_3<13.955$, $k_4<34.681$, $k_5<77.757$.
+The main results of this paper are the new upper bounds $k_3<13.92$, $k_4<34.69$, $k_5<77.76$.
 The results in dimensions 4 and 5 are obtained by generalizing the method of Kuperberg and Schramm to higher dimensions.
-The improvement of the bound in $\mathbb{R}^3$ required a thorough analysis of packings of circular caps via the upper bounds from \cite{flo01, flo07}.
+The improvement of the bound in $\mathbb{R}^3$ required a thorough analysis of packings of spherical caps via the upper bounds from \cite{flo01, flo07}.

 The paper is structured as follows.
 In Section \ref{sect:kup-sch} we explain the approach of Kuperberg and Schramm with their upper bound for $k_3$.
 In Section \ref{sect:high} we show how their approach works in higher dimensions.
 Section \ref{sect:3d} is devoted to the proof of the new upper bound for $k_3$.
 Finally, in Section \ref{sect:discuss} we raise some questions and discuss possible future advancements in this area.